ilaplain/academic-kickstart3/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Quixote Technology is seeking to maintain national security and public health by tracking an individual’s immunization records.The current COVID-19 outbreak highlights the risk that pandemics pose to national security.
+Quixote Technology seeks to maintain national security and public health by tracking an individual’s immunization records.The current COVID-19 outbreak highlights the risk that pandemics pose to national security.
 Viruses and pathogens should be treated similarly to other more apparent national threats.

 Quixote Technology provides a solution that will be necessary as restrictions are eased following the COVID-19 pandemic and applicable on multiple scales.